 6.38.3 Procedures

-Figure 6.38.3-1 shows the procedure for secondary authentication and authorisation (SAA) to allow the UE to use the PNI-NPN.
+Figure 6.38.3-1 shows the procedure for provisioning of the (user) identities and credentials for the secondary authentication and authorisation (SAA) to allow the UE to use the PNI-NPN.
 The PNI-NPN customer is shown as AF/E-PS (external provisioning server).

+The procedure shows two alternatives for provisioning of the UE:

+- User Plane (UP) provisioning which includes step 8A b) and step 9; and

+- Control Plane (CP) provisioning which includes either step 8A a) or step 8B.

 Figure 6.38.3-1: Procedure for provisioning of identities and credentials for PNI-NPN requiring NSSAA or secondary authentication for a DNN